skills/github-pages/.github/steps/3-step.md

 ## Step 3: Configure your site

-Nice work setting the theme! :sparkles:
+Nice work updating your home page :sparkles:

+It's time we give it a little bit of **configuration** so it looks nice!

 ### 📖 Theory: Jekyll and \_config.yml